adamtheturtle/doccmd/README.rst

    # This will modify the README.md file in place
    $ doccmd --language=go --command="gofmt -w" README.md

-   # or type less...
+   # or type less... and search for files in the docs directory
-   $ doccmd -l python -c mypy README.md CHANGELOG.rst
+   $ doccmd -l python -c mypy README.md docs/

 What does it work on?
 ---------------------